gontijoVitor/Numerals/README.md

 # Numerals
-This is a project I still want to develop — it's a game like Wordle or Termo, where you have to guess a word, receiving hints with each attempt.
+This is a project I'm still developing, it's a game like Wordle or Termo, where you have to guess a word, receiving hints with each attempt.
 I want to do the same idea but with numbers from 1 to 9, to help me practice my skills with arrays.